Recently, I came across the following tariff card of The Mount Lavinia Grand Hotel of yesteryear on Facebook.

 This brought back nostalgic memories of my first visit to the Mount Lavinia Hotel in the early 1960s where I met the doyen of the Indian Tamil screen, the late iconic star Sivaji Ganesan who was on a short visit to the island to receive the ‘Kalaikkurusil’ (Pinnacle of Art) award from the then Radio Ceylon.

 It was a memorable meeting.
-I was then a B.Sc., student at St. Xavier’s College, Palayamkottai, Tamilnadu, India.
+I was 18+ then, and a B.Sc., (Chemistry) student at St. Xavier’s College, Palayamkottai, Tamilnadu, India.
 I congratulated him for winning the best actor award at the 1960 Afro-Asian Film Festival held in Cairo for the film Veera Pandya Kattabomman.

 The Captains of the teams participating in